Oregon counties face more restrictions as COVID cases rise

-PORTLAND, Ore. — As COVID-19 cases continue to surge in Oregon, officials warned Friday that one-third of the state’s counties are at risk of increased restrictions — again — including limiting restaurants to outdoor dining only and closing gyms.
+PORTLAND, Ore.
+(AP) — As COVID-19 cases continue to surge in Oregon, officials warned Friday that one-third of the state’s counties are at risk of increased restrictions — again — including limiting restaurants to outdoor dining only and closing gyms.

 “A few weeks ago I came before you to say we are concerned that we would have a fourth surge of COVID-19 in Oregon.
 Unfortunately today that surge is here,” Gov. Kate Brown said at a news conference.
 “Right now, in the race between vaccines and variants, the variants are gaining ground and have the upper hand.”